-Pulmonary hypertension (PH) is characterized by high blood pressure ($\geq$ 20 mmHg) in the main pulmonary artery caused by vascular remodeling and inflammation or increased pressure in the veins or left heart \cite{Beshay21}.
+Pulmonary hypertension (PH) is characterized by high blood pressure (a mean $\geq$ 20 mmHg) in the main pulmonary artery.
+The severe increase in pulmonary arterial pressure is typically caused by vascular remodeling and inflammation in the veins or left heart \cite{Beshay21}.
 Symptoms of the disease include shortness of breath, fatigue, dizziness, chest pain, heart palpitations, and swelling of the legs and ankles.
 These symptoms are common in many illnesses, making PH difficult to diagnose \cite{Galie15}.
 Moreover, PH is a heterogeneous disease encompassing five subtypes, each with a separate pathophysiology \cite{Simonneau19}.
 However, early diagnosis and targeted treatment can improve quality of life by delaying severe complications, which is essential because all but one type of PH has no cure \cite{Lau15}.
-This study will analyze the morphometry in murine pulmonary arterial networks excised from healthy and hypoxia-induced pulmonary hypertension animals.
+This study analyzes the morphometry in murine pulmonary arterial networks excised from healthy and hypoxia-induced pulmonary hypertension animals.
 In PH induced by hypoxia (HPH) vascular remodeling impacts the pulmonary arteries \cite{Molthen04,Vanderpool11}.
 The disease starts in the arterioles, stiffening and constricting the vessels, then migrating to the larger arteries, which stiffen and dilate.
-Hopkins et al. \cite{Hopkins02} have characterized the structural changes in individual vessels, but less is known about how the network morphometry changes, the focus of this study.
+Hopkins et al. \cite{Hopkins02} have characterized the structural changes in individual vessels, but less is known about how the network morphometry changes, the main focus of this study, changes.